 You can only set up e-bills for billers you’ve already entered as a recipient in pay & transfer.
-To see which of your billers offer e-bills, select pay & transfer from the dashboard and click on the manage e-bills tab.
-Select add e-billers and the dropdown menu will show the companies you pay that have e-bills available.
+To see which of your billers offer e-bills, select pay & transfer and click on manage recipients.
+Select a recipient to see the e-bill activation status.

 Once e-bills are activated (which may take up to 60 days), you’ll be able to see the statement within digital banking, and you can set up rules to automatically pay the bill.